wds4/DCoSL/bounties/nostrBountiesPhase1Description.md

 ## what I'm looking for

-I'm looking for someone who is adept at web apps, react, and **most importantly: excellent at design and UX** (which are my weak points!)
+I'm looking for someone who is adept at web apps, react, and **most importantly: excellent at design and UX**.

 Phase 1 should be relatively straightforward to implement for an experienced nostr developer with good UX skllls.
-For those newer to nostr, this project could be a chance to learn some nostr basics while stacking a few sats!

-I have provided lots of detail.
-If you're an experienced nostr dev, you could probably whip this out pretty quickly.
+To make it easy for you to bang this out quickly, I provide a [detailed overview](https://github.com/wds4/DCoSL/blob/main/bounties/curatedLists/phase1.md).
 If you're an experienced dev but new to nostr and looking to learn, this could be a good way to become familiar while stacking a few sats!

-## Background

-Curated Lists, one of the apps in the [Pretty Good Apps](https://github.com/wds4/pretty-good) desktop nostr client, is an exploratory proof of concept implementation of the [DCoSL](https://github.com/wds4/dcosl) procotol, the ultimate goal of which is to build tools for users to crowdsource data by delegating the curation of information to one's web of trust.
-To do this well is a complex problem, but one that I have put a lot of thought into over the years.

-In its current form, Curated Lists is functional but needs better UX to attract users and gain visibility.
-A series of bounties is envisioned to refactor the existing functionality of Curated Lists as a website (and maybe eventually to add some additional functionality, such as an API).

-Rather than improve the UX of the existing desktop client (UX not being my strong suit), I would like to focus on fleshing out the repo for the DCoSL protocol itself, which is woefully incomplete.
-I would also like to author and submit a NIP that might act as a bridge between nostr and dcosl.
-For now, the best reference for the dcosl protocol is its implementation in the Pretty Good Apps desktop client.

 ## More info